Counseling Degrees & Licenses in Minnesota

 Walden University is a for-profit university established in 1970 by two New York teachers.
 The school specializes in online learning and is the nation’s number one conferrer of master’s degrees.
 The school offers several counseling degree options, including an MS in school counseling that apart from the general track has four specialization options in addiction counseling; crisis and trauma; marriage, couple, and family counseling; and military families and culture.

-The MS in clinical mental health counseling also has a general track and five additional specialization options in addiction counseling; trauma and crisis counseling; marriage, couple, and family counseling; forensic counseling, and military families and culture.
+The MS in clinical mental health counseling also has a general track and six additional specialization options in addiction counseling; trauma and crisis counseling; marriage, couple, and family counseling; forensic counseling; telehealth counseling, private practice, and supervision; and military families and culture.

-Walden University also offers a dual degree in clinical mental health counseling and school counseling which also has a general track along with five specialization options in addiction counseling; trauma and crisis counseling; marriage, couple, and family counseling; forensic counseling, and military families and culture.
+Walden University also offers a dual degree in clinical mental health counseling and school counseling which also has a general track along with six specialization options in addiction counseling; trauma and crisis counseling; marriage, couple, and family counseling; forensic counseling; telehealth counseling, private practice, and supervision; and military families and culture.

 All degrees require a four-day in-person on-campus residency experience or virtual synchronous sessions.
 For dedicated full-time students, Walden does have an accelerated track for all specializations available in the school counseling program, which allow students to take three courses per quarter and finish their program in a shorter time frame but with the same curriculum, residencies, and field experience requirements.